nerdfiles/hypermedia-orientation/index.md

 systematically analyze these strings using "context units" (in much the same way the "Context Object" improved on the Event Loop Design Pattern[co]).

+<blockquote><p>Context units store the activation values of all the hidden units at a given time *t* and make these values available as inputs at the subsequence cycle *t* + 1.
+Since information about the hidden units at *t* is available as an input at *t* + 1, and since these values, in turn affect the values of the hidden units at *t* +2, the context units provide the net with the ability to encode a memory of a whole sequence of inputs.</p></blockquote>

+# Metaproblems to sell more problems

+How to code for dealing with mistakes ("apologies") in interpretations that the net gives?

+<blockquote><p>When the background process detects an inconsistency in the results produced
+by the foreground system (e.g., because a “guess” turns out to be mistaken), it can then take corrective action by generating an “apology.”</p>
+<div><cite>See [calm]</cite></div></blockquote>

 # Metaproblems to sell more problems

 <blockquote><p>The net was then tested for its ability to detect this